 “Not long ago, I received some disheartening feedback from a contact in the industry and it really sent me into a tailspin of wondering whether I'd ever find someone who loved my book enough to publish it.
 It is such a subjective process and that's been hard.
 It really is just about finding that person who falls in love with it.

-“What It Takes is my third manuscript and the first which someone has actually wanted to publish.
+“Stars Like Us is my third manuscript and the first which someone has actually wanted to publish.
 So it's been a very long road, but I have learnt so much along the way.

 “When I found out I was the winner I was trying so hard to be calm and professional but I just jumped up and down and made weird squeaking noises!
 Roscoe, my winsome mascot hound and ‘Head of Security’ was very perplexed!